-In order to determine the required shunt reactor size the SGF would need to compensate for the current charging attributed to its collection system, the reactive power analysis for the EGF was determined first.
+In order to determine the shunt reactor size required to compensate for the current charging attributed to the SGF collection system, the reactive power analysis for the EGF was determined first.
 Once the shunt size for the EGF was determined, the SGF incremental shunt reactor size was then calculated.

-For each of the shunt reactor sizes calculated, all project generators were switched offline while other collector system elements remained in-service.
+For each of the shunt reactor sizes calculated, all project generators, auxiliary/station service loads, and capacitors were switched offline while other collector system elements remained in-service.
 For the SGF reactor size calculation, the EGF generators were also switched offline.
 A shunt reactor was tested at the project's collection substation 34.5 kV bus to set the MVAr flow into the POI to approximately zero.
 The size of the shunt reactor is equivalent to the charging current value at unity voltage and the compensation provided is proportional to the voltage effects on the charging current (i.e., for voltages above unity, reactive compensation is greater than the size of the reactor).